Last Updated on

 This is an edited version of an article I originally wrote for the First AML Product & Engineering blog.
 You can read the original version here.

 Code reviews can be stressful for both parties.
-The person being reviewed puts their code out there for everyone to see and potentially judge.
+The person being reviewed puts their code for everyone to see and potentially judge.
 In contrast, the person reviewing feels the pressure to maintain quality without coming across as harsh.

 I thought there was no good solution to this problem for a long time, but then I came across an article on Feedback Ladders by the team at Netlify.